 Students practice as “legal interns” under a Student Practice Order.
 To meet the requirements of the Student Practice Order, the first three weeks of class involve an intensive 50-hour program on criminal law and procedure and practice in the New York City criminal courts.

 During the fall semester, there are twice weekly seminars.
-The Monday seminars are joint with the Criminal Defense Clinic (CDC) and are a mixture of discussion, demonstration, simulation and critique.
 The Monday seminars focus on selected topics in criminal law and procedure, evidence, ethics, and lawyering skills and are a mixture of discussion, demonstration, simulation and critique.

-The Wednesday seminars (separate from CDC) are “case rounds” where students raise and discuss issues they are confronting in their cases.
+The Wednesday seminars are “case rounds” where students raise and discuss issues they are confronting in their cases.

 During the Fall semester, students are expected to regularly devote 21-28 hours per week to the course, including both seminars and fieldwork, and to spend additional time as required by their cases.
-Both the fieldwork and seminar components in the Fall semester and Spring semester are separately graded on a letter basis.
+The course is graded on a letter basis.
 Grades for both semesters are posted at the end of the Spring semester